the Delta Gamma Blog

 Painting of Anna Boyd, Mary Comfort and Eva Webb by Jason Bouldin, 1997.

 For the first 69 years of its history, Delta Gamma Fraternity was a completely volunteer-run organization.
 All administrative work from membership records to managing ANCHORA subscriptions was done out of the personal homes of members.
 One of the longest tenures was held by Leulah Judson Hawley, Lambda-Minnesota.
 She served from 1915 to 1934 as the Secretary-Editor and is credited with making the earliest effort to centralize recording keeping and support services of the organization.
 All this work was done out of her own home in Minneapolis, Minnesota.
 By 1942, it was clear that Delta Gamma needed permanent office space.
 The first paid staff member, Roberta Abernethy, Epsilon-Ohio State, was hired under the titled Executive Secretary.
-That same year she and her one assistant, Jean Peirce Dredge, Epsilon-Ohio State, opened the Delta Gamma Central Office in two rented rooms in the American Insurance Union Citadel (now the LeVeque Tower) located in downtown Columbus, Ohio.
+That same year she and her one assistant, Jean Pierce Dredge, Epsilon-Ohio State, opened the Delta Gamma Central Office in two rented rooms in the American Insurance Union Citadel (now the LeVeque Tower) located in downtown Columbus, Ohio.
 The office would move twice ending with its current location in a suburb of Columbus.
 2022 marks 80 years of Delta Gamma having a dedicated office.
 This timeline weaves through the history of Executive Offices, the spaces it has occupied, and just a few of the people who have made the work accomplished there possible.

 1873: Anna Boyd, Mary Comfort and Eva Webb form the Delta Gamma Fraternity while attending the Lewis School in Oxford, Mississippi.